 Imagination is a wonderful thing.
 Ideas constantly swim in and out of my head.
-Most are usually forgotten after a day or two, yet, once in a while, one will persist.
-And if one does, then I begin to ask myself, is it worth my time and effort?
+Most usually fade away after a day or two, but once in a while, one will persist.
+And if it does, then I begin to ask myself, “Would building it be worth my time and effort?”
 As in the case of my Khaki Industrial Lamp, it was a quick “Yes.”
 I knew it had to be built.

-Interestingly, because I’ve been creating my own ideas for the last 10 years, I’ve learned a little something about myself.
+Interestingly, because I’ve been creating my own ideas for the past 10 years, I’ve come to understand a little something about myself.
 My inspirations typically arise from one of three camps: One that wants to showcase the Beauty of the Wood, as in my deco foyer table.
 One that emphasizes Color and Finish, like my buffed up yellow school bus.
-Or one that focuses on the Structure and Proportion of a Piece.
+Or the third that focuses on the Structure and Proportion of a piece.

-I can’t say what inspired my Khaki Industrial Lamp, but I know it came from the “Structure” camp.
-Maybe I was thinking about an old fashioned radiator, or had visions of circuit boards in my head, or saw a photo of the George Pompidou Center in Paris.
+I can’t say what inspired my Khaki Industrial Lamp, but I know it came from the “Structure” department.
+Maybe I was thinking about old fashioned radiators, or had visions of circuit boards, or saw a photo of the George Pompidou Center in Paris.
 Whatever it was, I immediately “saw” my Khaki Industrial Lamp and felt the need to create stacks of parallel lines.
-Now was the time to pull materials and get building.
+So I quickly sketched something up.